mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 *   [https://linuxize.com/post/how-to-create-a-bootable-ubuntu-18-04-usb-stick/](https://linuxize.com/post/how-to-create-a-bootable-ubuntu-18-04-usb-stick/)

-Once you have created your bootable live Ubuntu USB drive, boot your computer using it.
+Once you have created your bootable live Ubuntu USB device, boot your computer using it.

 Mac: